AIXI · The Story

 Hi, I’m Caleb Sakala, and I built this.
 I’m from Zambia, and I’ve been a football fan for about as long as I could understand what being a fan of anything even means.

-On the human side: I recently graduated valedictorian of my software class, and projects like this are how I most like to learn: find something that makes me curious, then actually build it.
+To any software devs here: I recently graduated valedictorian of my software class, and projects like this are how I most like to learn: find something that makes me curious, then actually build it.

 Come along for the ride